 The main focus is always on languages of Latin origin.
 The focus is not only on Romance-speaking countries, but also on developments emanating from them: Currently, for example, Romance Studies is interested in how the cartoon controversy in the French satirical magazine Charlie Hebdo is being received worldwide.
 Digital methods are also used, for example to investigate the differences in online language atlases.
 Romance studies is therefore more than a language course with regional studies.
 It is about examining language, literature and cultural spaces with scientific methods.
 "By engaging with other cultures, you get to know them so well that they become like a part of your own identity," says Elissa Pustka, a professor at the University of Vienna and on the board of the German Romance Association.

 Graduates work as teachers, in publishing, marketing, human resources, tourism and, increasingly, in linguistic information processing, which improves the speech recognition of smart phones, for example.

 This is how the course runs

-The course is based on the main disciplines of linguistics, literary studies, cultural studies and language practice as well as subject didactics for aspiring teachers.
-Students learn how their chosen Romance languages have developed, they analyse novels, but they also investigate why, for example, minor Romance languages are promoted in certain countries and marginalized in others.
-Socio-political aspects are also discussed, for example the language of populism in France or the portrayal of Latin American dictators in literature.
-A semester abroad is increasingly an integral part of the study and also very much to be recommended.
+The course is based on the main disciplines of linguistics, literary studies, cultural studies and language practice, with subject didactics added for aspiring teachers.
+Students learn how their chosen Romance languages have developed.
+They analyse literary texts, but also investigate questions such as why regional languages are promoted in Spain and marginalised in France.
+Socio-political aspects, for example in migration literature, or the language of populism are also discussed.
+Sometimes there are seminars with practical relevance, then the prospective Romance scholars organise exhibitions, for example, or work on text editions and translations.
+A semester abroad is almost always an integral component of the course.

 Typical questions raised within the subject